ayumi-cloud/oc-security-module/README.md

 October II has been designed to work in various environments according to screen size and device, these can be grouped into the following areas (starting from smallest screen size through to largest): `smart watches` e.g. 320px, `smart phones`, `tablets`, `computers` and `smart tv's` e.g. 8K resolution.
 Using modern api's and techniques to adjust features such as `animation` for higher screen sized devices only and internet connection for `data save` features etc. You can learn more here: [Delivering Fast and Light Applications with Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data).

+#### Fonts

+October version one uses regular fonts and October II now uses variable fonts - this has improved User Experience for users using smaller screen devices such as phones and tablets, to learn more see here: [Variable Fonts](https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts)

 #### Smart Speakers and Voice API's

 - The main October II repo has added support for `Voice Actions` and voice api's.
 To learn more about Voice Actions see here: [Google Developers Voice Actions](https://developers.google.com/voice-actions)